 In the past few years, Federer’s rate of career milestones has slowed down, but he continues to be one of the great tennis players of the era – despite also showing human limitations.
 Federer has also displayed great versatility and great perseverance, in a career spanning over a decade.
 Jimmy Connors has paid tribute to Federer’s versatility and ability to play on any surface.

 “In an era of specialists, you’re either a clay court specialist, a grass court specialist, or a hard court specialist…or you’re Roger Federer.”
 He has a wide range of shots and ability to play at both the baseline and at the net.”

-Federer is widely regarded for having the complete all round game – power, finesse, a full range of shots, and excellent footwork.
+Federer is widely regarded for having the complete all-around game – power, finesse, a full range of shots, and excellent footwork.
 He methodically looks at opponents to evaluate weakness in their game.

-Through tournament winnings and endorsements, Federer has become one of the best paid sportsman of the current era.
-Forbes rank Federer as number two in terms of top earning sportsmen.
+Through tournament winnings and endorsements, Federer has become one of the best-paid sportsmen of the current era.
+Forbes rank Federer as number two in terms of top-earning sportsmen.

-Federer supports a number of charities, founding the Roger Federer foundation to help disadvantage people through sports in 2003.
+Federer supports a number of charities, founding the Roger Federer Foundation to help disadvantaged people through sports in 2003.
 He was also appointed a goodwill ambassador by UNICEF in 2006.